AntibodyEngineers/2025-Antibodies-and-AI/iCn3D.md

 Brew install can be skipped if geckodriver is already in PATH — webdriver-manager can handle it too (ChatGPT).
 The example, [RFAb_Interaction.py](/TMS-scripts/RFAb_Interaction.py) script can be found in the [TMS-scripts](/TMS-scripts) folder.

-## Collections

-## iCn3D
-Installing - follow the build instructions, firt step (review) many not be necessary, deprecated stuff
-After gulp the working icn3d will be in the dist directory (not documented), that can be moved and renamed to icn3d for localhost:8000/icn3d
-Node scripts, Jiyao made a new release to fix an issue - install the components in the direcory where stuff will be run
-Copy js scripts to this location